 This course introduces students to the fundamentals of database systems.
-The course includes basic database theory, data models, data modeling, relational database, SQL and transactions.
-The course teaches how to apply a database system and how to design a good database.
+The course includes basic database theory, data modeling, relational database, SQL and transactions.
+The course teaches how to design a good database and how to apply a database system.

-A database is a system for storing and retrieving data, sometimes large amounts of data.
-As a user of computer systems you rarely see the database since it is used by the application that you are using rather than directly by the user.
-Almost all applications nowadays use some form of a database.
-Knowledge about databases is important both for those who create databases and those who use them.
+A database is a system for storing and retrieving data, typically working with large amounts of data.
+A user of computer systems rarely directly interacts with a database since it is more often used by an application that the user is using rather than directly by the user.
+However, almost all applications nowadays use some form of a database.
+Understanding databases is thus important both for those who create databases and those who use them in their applications.

-This course includes data modelling, use of relational databases, query optimization and transactions.
+This course discusses data modelling, use of relational and non-relational databases, query optimization, transactions, as well as basic indexing structures and search algorithms.
 Data modeling means setting up a model or overview of the data that one wants to store.
-Relational databases are the most commonly used form of database system today.
-Query optimization is how to make sure your queries run as quickly as possible.
-Transactions are important for all database systems that can be used by more than one user at the same time.
+Relational databases are the most commonly used form of database system and non-relational databases allow using more flexible data models.
+Query optimization is a set of methods for designing more efficient queries.
+Transactions enable more users to use database systems at the same time.

 Describe what a relational database is and explain the basics of how a relational database works